-This is analogous to the way that General Relativity reduces to Newtonian gravity in the limit of slow speeds and weak curvature, or to Special Relativity in the case of flat spacetime.
+Analogous to the way that GR reduces to Newtonian gravity in the limit of slow speeds and weak curvature, or to Special Relativity in the case of flat spacetime.

 There is a natural (very tiny) scale where we expect that quantum gravity must become important, known as the Planck length, $l_p = 10^{-33}$ cm.